Student Conduct Process

 • New information.

-6. Procedures
+VI.
+Procedures

 The Appeals Board will consider the merits of a written appeal of an individual involved.
 The Board does not hear testimony from individuals as its purpose is not to provide a rehearing but is to review the fairness of the process and decisions made by the original board.
 The Appeal Board may review the information presented in the original hearing and/or listen to any recording of the original hearing together with a review of the student’s conduct record as a whole.
 The Board may, however, consult with individuals in order to clarify ambiguities in the case.
-The Chair of the Appeal Board may determine that an appeal can proceed if one member is absent.
+The Chair of the Appeal Board (the Dean of the Faculty) may determine that an appeal can proceed if one member is absent.

 The Appeals Board can reach one of the following decisions: